-2 GREEN CARD - TWO MINUTES SUSPENSION
+1 GREEN CARD - ONE MINUTE SUSPENSION

-Rule 14.1.b: For any offence, the offending player may be warned and temporarily suspended for 2 minutes of playing time (indicated by a green card).
+Rule 14.1.b: For any offence, the offending player may be warned and temporarily suspended for 1 minute of playing time (indicated by a green card).

-Regulation: For any offence, the offending player may be warned and temporarily suspended for 2 minutes of playing time (indicated by a green card).
+Regulation: For any offence, the offending player may be warned and temporarily suspended for 1 minute of playing time (indicated by a green card).

-- a For the duration of each temporary suspension, the offending team plays with one fewer player. - b If a field player receives a green card, the Umpires stop the match (but not necessarily the time) to issue the card; if time has been stopped, the Umpires restart it immediately after issuing the card. - c If a goalkeeper or player with goalkeeping privileges receives a green card, the Umpires stop the time and re-start it immediately after that player has left the field of play. - d The offending player leaves the field immediately; if he / she interferes with play on their way to the designated suspension area the Umpire may further penalise the player in accordance with the Rules of Hockey. - e The 2 minutes temporary suspension starts when the player is seated in the designated area. - f Timing of the suspension is controlled by a Technical Official on duty. - g The offending player is permitted to resume play when the Technical Official on duty indicates that the period of suspension has been completed. - h If the offending player is a goalkeeper or player with goalkeeping privileges, the Technical Official on duty notifies the Umpires when the period of suspension has been completed; the Umpires stop the time at the next stoppage of play to enable that player to resume play.
+- a For the duration of each temporary suspension, the offending team plays with one less player. - b If a field player receives a green card, the Umpires stop the match (but not necessarily the time) to issue the card; if time has been stopped, the Umpires restart it immediately after issuing the card. - c If a goalkeeper is awarded a green card, the team may nominate a field player to serve the suspension on their behalf. - d The offending player leaves the court immediately; if they interfere with play on their way to the designated suspension area the Umpires may further penalise the player in accordance with the Rules of Hockey. - e The one minute temporary suspension starts when the player is seated in the designated area. - f Timing of the suspension is controlled by a Technical Official on duty. - The offending player is permitted to resume play when the Technical Official on duty indicates that the period of suspension has been completed unless this occurs during the taking of a challenge in which case the player cannot return until the challenge has been completed or another challenge is awarded. - h The suspended player may return to the court immediately the opposing team scores a goal.

-3 YELLOW CARD - TEMPORARY SUSPENSION
+2 YELLOW CARD - TWO MINUTES SUSPENSION

-Rule 14.1.c: For any offence, the offending player may be temporarily suspended for a minimum of 5 minutes of playing time (indicated by a yellow card).
+Rule 14.1.c: For any offence, the offending player may be temporarily suspended for a minimum of 2 minutes of playing time (indicated by a yellow card)

-Regulation: For any offence, the offending player may be temporarily suspended for a minimum of 5 minutes of playing time (indicated by a yellow card).
+Regulation: For any offence, the offending player may be temporarily suspended for a minimum of 2 minutes of playing time (indicated by a yellow card).

-- a The duration of temporary suspension is indicated to the Technical Official on duty by the Umpire who issues the yellow card. - b For the duration of each temporary suspension, the offending team plays with one fewer player. - c If a field player receives a yellow card, the Umpires stop the match (but not necessarily the time) to issue the card; if time has been stopped, the Umpires restart it immediately after issuing the card. - d If a goalkeeper or player with goalkeeping privileges receives a yellow card, the Umpires stop the time and re-start it immediately after that player has left the field of play. - e The offending player leaves the field immediately; if they interfere with play on their way to the designated suspension area the Umpire may further penalise the player in accordance with the Rules of Hockey. - f The temporary suspension commences when the player is seated in the designated area. - g Timing of the suspension is controlled by a Technical Official on duty. - h The offending player is permitted to resume play when the Technical Official on duty indicates that the period of suspension has been completed. - i If the offending player is a goalkeeper or player with goalkeeping privileges, the Technical Official on duty notifies the Umpires when the period of suspension has been completed; the Umpires stop the time at the next stoppage of play to enable that player to resume play.
+- a For the duration of each temporary suspension, the offending team plays with one less player. - b If a field player receives a yellow card, the Umpires stop the match (but not necessarily the time) to issue the card; if time has been stopped, the Umpires restart it immediately after issuing the card.

+- c If a goalkeeper receives a yellow card, the Umpires stop the time and re-start it once a replacement goalkeeper has entered the pitch in accordance with Rule 2.4f. - d The offending player leaves the field immediately; if they interfere with play on their way to the designated suspension area the Umpires may further penalise the player in accordance with the Rules of Hockey. - e The two minutes temporary suspension starts when the player is seated in the designated area. - f Timing of the suspension is controlled by a Technical Official on duty. - g The offending player is permitted to resume play when the Technical Official on duty indicates that the period of suspension has been completed unless this occurs during the taking of a challenge in which case the player cannot return until the challenge has been completed or another challenge is awarded. - h If the offending player is a goalkeeper, the Technical Official on duty notifies the Umpires when the period of suspension has been completed; the Umpires stop the time at the next stoppage of play to enable that player to resume play.